National Preparedness Month

 - Promote influenza vaccine use and infection control measures.
-The Centers for Disease Control and Prevention (CDC) recommends that all children aged 6 months and older, especially those with long-term chronic health conditions, get the flu vaccine every year.
+The CDC recommends that all children aged 6 months and older, especially those with long-term chronic health conditions, get the flu vaccine every year.

 - Be strategic in meeting the needs of Children and Youth with Special Health Care Needs (CYSHCN).
-Children with chronic medical conditions, such as asthma, diabetes mellitus, immunosuppression, or neurologic disorders, are at high risk for influenza-related complications.
+Children with chronic medical conditions, such as asthma, diabetes mellitus, hemodynamically significant cardiac disease, immunosuppression, or neurologic and neurodevelopmental disorders, are at high risk for influenza-related complications.
 Pediatricians, medical subspecialists, and parents can work together to make sure these children receive the seasonal influenza vaccine as soon as it is available and that there is a plan in place to treat them early if they develop influenza-like illness.

 - A medical subspecialist might see a child more often than the primary care provider.
 If so, the specialist can add a note to reports that are sent to the child's primary care provider: "In addition, because of his/her neurologic (or other) condition, Name is at high risk for severe complications from the flu and therefore it is extremely important that he/she receive a yearly flu shot."

 - Reach out to Head Start and other child care programs and provide caregivers with educational materials/strategies on influenza prevention and control.
-Encourage caregivers to review HealthyChildren.org and CDC materials.
+Encourage caregivers to complete the online course and review HealthyChildren.org and CDC materials.

 Get Involved in Preparedness Activities in Your Community